Alternatives To Secured Credit Cards

 What's the difference between a secured credit card and a secured debit card?

 A secured credit card provides a line of credit that can be used for purchases, with repayments made over time.
 To qualify, the cardholder must provide a cash deposit or other security, which serves as collateral.
 Since it is a form of credit, usage and repayments are reported to credit agencies, impacting the cardholder’s credit score.
+These cards are commonly used in countries like the US, but are not available in Australia at the time of writing.

 A secured debit card, on the other hand, is directly linked to a transaction account and allows the cardholder to spend only the money they have available.
 Since debit cards do not involve borrowing, they do not affect a person’s credit score and are typically available regardless of an individual’s financial history.